 SAS provides case management for various needs, such as applying for public benefits, coordinating medical care, finding rent assistance, paying utility bills, and referring to community resources for food, mental health care, English classes, education, or other needs.
 In addition, SAS provides regular workshops on these topics so clients can build self-sufficiency.
-Length of services varies depending on the client’s needs but typically lasts between three to six months.
+The length of services varies depending on the client’s needs but typically lasts between three to six months.
 Clients can re-enroll at any time throughout their first five years.

-EMP assists with finding and maintaining employment and can be accessed any time during the first five years after a client’s eligibility date.
+EMP assists with finding and maintaining employment and can be accessed at any time during the first five years after a client’s eligibility date.
 Services include resume building, job readiness classes, job application assistance, scheduling job interviews, providing transportation and interpretation, and assisting with hiring paperwork.
 Employment may also offer vocational training opportunities such as Forklift Certificates, Food Handler's Certificates, Commercial Driver's Licenses, Certified Nursing Assistants, and interpretation training.
 Services typically last about six months, and clients must be work authorized.